Divorce

 If the divorce is contested, meaning that there is a disagreement as to any matter pertaining to the divorce agreement, the divorce will be obtained once:

-• The case is heard
+• The matter is heard

 • Reviewed